korningf/cso-git/README.md

 # Solution

+We start with GitBash as baremetal base box, an atomic building block for other systems.

 GitBash covers almost everything we need.
 The only thing missing is a package manager.

+.

 The key to getting this to work is to realise that underneath GitBash is a minimal MSys.

 It is an MSys2 pared-down without a MinGW toolchain and without any package management.

+.

-But GitBash itself is built on MSys2, specifically, inside SysGit / MSysGit, which does.
+Now GitBash itself is built on MSys2, specifically, inside SysGit / MSysGit, which does.

-We can clone its pacman package management configuration and repatriate it into gitbash.
+We can clone its `pacman` package management facility and reintegrate it into gitbash.